 POSTLICENSE EDUCATION REQUIREMENTS

-Must pass the Examination administered by AMP and approved by the Commission.
+Must pass the Examination administered by PSI and approved by the Commission.
 Persons applying for a salesperson's license must apply within twelve months of the date they took the examination; or after twelve months have passed, they must retake the examination.

 Must pay the appropriate licensing fee as described below: